joereynolds/what-to-code/README.md

 - An open source, free hostel booking program similar to dorm booker, but free and more featureful

-- A jra util that shows a raw string. i.e '1 2 3 4 5' would return '1SPACE2SPACE3' or whatever the space code is...**Created** http://util.joereynoldsaudio.com/util/rawtext

-- A website which contains a database of instrumentation for songs.
-You can seearch for a song that has 2 violins and a piano and then it shows the matches.
-This is a huge project.

 - Pokemon cry analyser - given a pokemons cry, analyse the waveform and return back the pokemon it came from.

 - A RaspberryPi controlled, voice recognition software, which tracks the WTF / minutes in the office and outputs a nice chart of employee productivity.
 Reference: https://i.imgur.com/J1svNp7.jpg

-- Pair Programming, Peer Finder website.

 ### Improvements / features